-Units Sewerage main breaks per 100km of sewerage main: one decimal place
+Sewerage main breaks per 100km of sewerage main: one decimal place Units

-Formula (Total number of sewerage main breaks / Total length of sewerage mains (QG 1.2) x 100
+Formula (Total number of sewerage main breaks (QG 4.19) / Total length of sewerage mains (QG 1.2) x 100

-- Sewerage breaks and chokes are affected by factors including sewer configuration, soil composition, climate, tree planting, age of the infrastructure, sewer depth, materials and diameter.
+- 1. Sewerage breaks and chokes are affected by factors including sewer configuration, soil composition, climate, tree planting, age of the infrastructure, sewer depth, materials and diameter.
 These factors are indicators of the condition of the sewer network and customer service. - 2.
-Where a component of total sewerage main breaks has been caused by third-parties (parties other than those directly employed by or contracted to the service provider, e.g. customers), this may be detailed in the comments field of the data template.
+Third parties include parties other than those directly employed by or contracted to the service provider e.g. customers and contractors working for customers.

-QG 4.7: Incidence of unplanned interruptions - water (S) (SWIM CS17)
+QG 4.7: Incidence of unplanned interruptions (per 1000 properties) - water (S) (SWIM CS17)

 This is the number of unplanned interruptions (when the customer has total loss of water supply and has NOT received at least 24 hours notification or as otherwise prescribed by regulatory requirements) per 1000 properties.
+A water supply interruption is any event causing a total loss of water supply due to any cause.